Maryland CPA Services Built Around State-Specific Decisions

 Yes.
 Maryland enacted an elective pass-through entity tax effective for tax years beginning after December 31, 2019.
 Eligible S-corps and partnerships can elect to pay an entity-level tax (8% for individual members, 8.25% for corporate members), and members receive a corresponding credit on Form 502.
 The election is made on Form 510.

-I commute from Maryland to DC or Virginia for work.
+I have wages from outside Maryland.
 How does that affect my tax return?

-Maryland has wage reciprocity with the District of Columbia, Pennsylvania, Virginia, and West Virginia.
-A Maryland resident earning wages in those jurisdictions pays MD tax (state and county) on those wages, not the other state's tax — provided proper withholding paperwork is filed with the employer.
-Reciprocity does not extend to non-wage income (rental, business, capital gains) sourced to those states.
-We routinely prepare MD/DC, MD/VA, and MD/PA combinations for federal contractors and commuters.
+Maryland has wage reciprocity with several neighboring jurisdictions.
+A Maryland resident earning wages in covered jurisdictions generally pays MD tax (state and local) on those wages, not the other jurisdiction's tax — provided proper withholding paperwork is filed with the employer.
+Reciprocity does not extend to non-wage income (rental, business, capital gains) sourced outside Maryland.
+We routinely prepare multi-state combinations for federal contractors, executives, and remote professionals.

 When does my Maryland nonprofit need an audit?